nautilus-cyberneering/nautilus-librarian/docs/commands.md

 Where `PREVIOUS_REF` and `CURRENT_REF` ar  the git first and last commit references defining the list of commits you want to process.

-If you handle a dataset of images following the [Nautilus Filename Specification](https://github.com/Nautilus-Cyberneering/nautilus-namecodes), there is an special type of image called "Gold" image.
+If you handle a dataset of images following the [Nautilus Filename Specification](https://github.com/Nautilus-Cyberneering/nautilus-namecodes), there is a special type of image called "Gold" image.
 That is the first artifact after the acquired media, for example via scanning.

 [Chinese Ideographs](https://github.com/Nautilus-Cyberneering/chinese-ideographs) is a sample library which follows the [Nautilus Filename Specification](https://github.com/Nautilus-Cyberneering/nautilus-namecodes).
 It contains some Chinese drawings related to Chinese ideographs.